Literally the game of kings, real tennis is exactly what it sounds like. Unlike Lawn Tennis and Squash, it’s the genuine article: proper tennis

 Still played by royalty – the Earl of Wessex is a regular – real tennis is gaining popularity.
 Men and women play together as the game is often more about strategy than brute force.

 The Royal Tennis Court Club at Hampton Court boasts 200 regular players but is keen to attract new people and can arrange taster lessons.
-Hampton Court also hosts the annual Champions Trophy, this year between July 15 and 21.
+Hampton Court also hosts the annual Champions Trophy, which this year was won by Rob Fahey.